Discovering Aikido: Principles for Practical Learning

 In Aikido, the system is such that if you find a teacher who can do things to you, as uke, it is your responsibility to learn and remember with little or no useful explanation.
 Such is often your total 'direct' experience yet in fact it is quite secondary or rather, 'indirect'.
 It can only become direct when you try to do what your teacher did back on him, or on others.
 And it only becomes direct if you get it right.
 If you cannot get it right, it cannot count as direct experience in any way whatsoever.
 Accordingly, if you have an inkling of it, it is your task to chase it, to develop it, and to rediscover it.
 And if you have it, it is your responsibility to come up with the means to pass it on.
 I say 'come up with' because there are no widely recognised or named means.

-I will contribute a couple of 'names' to the discussion:
+I will contribute a couple of 'names' or 'ideas' to the discussion:

 The ball: If you press on a ball on the floor, the ball presses back and resumes its shape once you let go.
 Newton would agree that this is quite a natural phenomenon.
 Thus, if you press uke down and release the pressure, uke should get up - if the attacking spirit is genuine uke will get up naturally, if not genuine, uke thinks 'I am supposed to get up now,' and gets up, but is quite late.
 The genuine attacking spirit in uke might also be likened to pushing a ball under water - if you do not focus dead centre, the ball slips sideways and pops up instantly, or if you like, honestly.